 At the end of the Muslim era there was a linen factory and a sugar factory.

 At the beginning of the 17th century it was acquired by Alonso de Contreras, ruler of Motril and founder of the current Church of the Augustinians.
 During that time a paper mill was installed, later changed into a flour mill.

 The Jiménez Caballero family, some of whose members were eminent politicians, also ran this hacienda, inhabiting a small palace built in the 18th century in the northern part of the estate, which was later burned during the civil war.

-Before, in 1898, Mr. José Jiménez Caballero ordered the construction of the current building, a hunting lodge for guests, whose iron structure was designed by Gustave Eiffel and which remained inhabited by the family until the 70s.
+Before, in 1898, Mr. José Jiménez Caballero ordered the construction of the current building, a hunting lodge for guests, which remained inhabited by the family until the 70s.